hetida/hetida-designer/docs/import_export.md

 ## Deprecate older revisions when importing new ones

-To make it clear that only the latest revision group of a revision should be used, it may be useful to deprecate all other revisions of the same revision group.
-To trigger their deprecation automatically for all imported revision groups, simply add a keyword parameter `deprecate_older_revisions=True` to the call to the `import_transformations` function.
+To ensure that only the latest revision of a revision group can be used, you can deprecate all other revisions of the same revision group during import by setting the parameter `deprecate_older_revisions=True` in the `import_transformations` function call.
 If the latest revision of a revision group is stored in the database, all imported transformation revisions of this group will be deprecated.

 ## Import new components and workflows added to the git repository